Lauren Goodger

-Lauren Rose Goodger (born 19 September 1986) is an English television personality, glamour model, media personality and columnist.
-She starred in the ITVBe reality show The Only Way Is Essex from 2010 until 2012, debuting in the first series before departing in series 6.
+Lauren Rose Goodger (born 19 September 1986) is an English media personality who starred in the ITVBe reality show The Only Way Is Essex from 2010 until 2012.
+She made brief returns to the series in 2015 and 2016 respectively, before returning permanently in 2024.

 In January 2013, Goodger took part in the eighth series of the ITV ice skating show Dancing on Ice, in which she was partnered with Michael Zenezini and finished eleventh after being eliminated in week 2.
 In August 2014, Goodger entered the Celebrity Big Brother house in the fourteenth series of the show.

 Career

 The Only Way Is Essex

-Goodger was one of the original cast members of the reality television programme The Only Way Is Essex.
-The first two series of the show mostly evolved around Goodger's relationship with her boyfriend Mark Wright.
+In 2010, Goodger became one of the original cast members of the reality television programme The Only Way Is Essex.
+The first two series of the show mostly revolved around Goodger's relationship with her boyfriend Mark Wright.
 In the series 2 finale, broadcast on 4 May 2011, she dumped Wright and pushed him into a swimming pool.
+Goodger made her departure from the show during the sixth series in 2012.

-Goodger made a guest appearance in the series 16 Christmas Special in 2015, before returning as a regular cast member in series 19.
+Goodger made a guest appearance in the series 16 Christmas special in 2015, before returning to appear in three episodes of series 19.
 She did not return for series 20.
+In 2024, Goodger returned to The Only Way Is Essex for the thirty-second series.